 There is one welcome scene toward the end.
 That’s when Sutter visits his grandmother (Djore Nance, being wickedly funny, again).
 It’s welcome because – even in drag, even with granny hustling for short ribs for lunch – it’s the closest thing we ever see of a quiet, somewhat conventional family life for Sutter.
 It’s not a tragic hook-up or a comic howlfest.
 These have been the only two functioning modes for black gay life in ‘Bootycandy.’
 (O’Hara has credited his grandmother with helping raise him.)
 Thanks to Nance, it’s still outrageous, but his granny is also real, even heartfelt, and the scene is about the only time Aaron Green gets to be calm and kind as Sutter.

 The term bildungsroman refers to a novel about growing up.
 Kunstlerroman refers to one about a young artist’s development.
 I don’t know any convenient German term for a play about a young black artist’s growing up that damages him.
 In effect, he fails to mature fully and that may explain his artistry.
 O’Hara is a satirist, so yes, his responsibility is to the knife, not the bandage.
 But the format of ‘Bootycandy’ is essentially autobiographical.
-It gets too dark to be dismissed as just sketch comedy: We get a portrait of a young black gay man’s life.
+It gets too dark to be dismissed as just sketch comedy: We get a courageous, unsettling portrait of a young black gay man’s life.
 But to be credible as a life, that portrait can’t be all pathology and penis jokes.

 At the start, you called this a risk for Stage West?
 Why?

 The risk in all this, of course, lies in alienating Stage West’s older subscribers.
 Obviously, the long-term results won’t be visible until next season.
 One play rarely makes or breaks a well-established company.
 But Saturday’s opening night audience for ‘Bootycandy’ was one of the most enthusiastic I’ve ever seen at Stage West.
 I deliberately came back for Sunday’s matinee because with that performance, the theater started its new post-show discussions, and I wanted to see how the grey-hairs responded.
 And a surprising number stayed.
-They didn’t walk out at intermission, and they actually stuck around.
+They didn’t walk out at intermission; they actually stuck around.
 They wanted to talk about this new scandal, this hilarious firebomb their theater had just tossed at the honorable people of Fort Worth.

 They seemed to take to this play – like candy.